 You can’t sometimes avoid travelling by plane when we speak of Scandinavia.
 The distances are just too long to comfortably travel between the cities.
-In my example I have travelled from Hamburg to Copenhagen (takes one whole travel day) and stayed there 2 nights.
-Travelled from Copenhagen towards Stockholm what takes as well one whole day and stayed there as well 2 nights (far too little).
-So one week was completely filled and to speed up my small holiday I couldn’t go without flying back.
+In my example I travelled from the Netherlands towards Hamburg, Copenhagen and Stockholm what took me 3 days.
+One week was completely filled with visiting 3 cities and to speed up my small holiday I couldn’t go without flying back.

-The very first thoughts that most people at citytripping might have: isn’t it cold in winter?
-Is it not quite dark too early there?
-I did a test and headed on straight to Stockholm’s winter.
+The very first thoughts that most people have about citytripping in the winter might be: isn’t it too cold?
+And isn’t it too early dark over there?
+I took the test myself and headed on straight to the Stockholm’s winter.
 And while normally I’m not really a winter person, I wanted to see this city in the north of Europe when it’s cold, but sadly not snowy.
-The city has enough to offer in terms of culture, architecture and entertainment – and now – after making this trip, I am convinced that winter Stockholm is not disappointing!
+The city has enough to offer in terms of culture, architecture and entertainment – and now – after making this trip, I am convinced that winter Stockholm isn’t disappointing at all!

 The capital of Sweden is beautifully situated on 14 islands connected with 57 bridges.
 There are around 24,000 islands around the city.
 Including suburbs, Stockholm has a small 2 million inhabitants.
 Everywhere in the city, which is a little bit hilly, you have beautiful viewpoints.
 Make a nice cruise or visit one or more islands.